Global silver trade from the 16th to 19th centuries: Mining processes in the Americas

 Relatively simple mining and processing techniques of the Incas and other indigenous people dominated American silver mining for the early part of the 16th century.
 However, mining in the Americas became reliant on mercury amalgamation after it was developed and popularized in the mid-16th century.
 Mercury amalgamation dramatically increased the volume of silver production in the Americas, giving way to silver's central role in American economies and the burgeoning global economy.
 From 1575 to 1590, the use of amalgamation multiplied the output of Potosí, the most prominent Andean silver mine, by six.
 The presence of mercury at Huancavelica coupled with the abundance of cheap labor supplied by the rotational labor system mita made this intense production possible.
 Mercury amalgamation was invented by a Spaniard in central Mexico in the 1550s.
-Historians dispute what individual was the first to invent the process, however most agree that it was a Spaniard.
-Mercury was the one of the highest costs of production for the Americas, since much of it had to be shipped from Almadén in Spain.
+Historians dispute which individual was the first to invent the process, but most agree that it was a Spaniard.
+Mercury represented one of the highest costs of production for the Americas, since much of it had to be shipped from Almadén in Spain.
 The ratio of mercury to silver produced was about two to one.
 Furthermore, German miners introduced the stamp mill and lead smelting in the 1530s.
 Gunpowder was often used to blast large holes to create the mine shafts, although there were not many deep shafts.
 Potosí had the most ore, however it was lower quality than that of Mexico.

 Mining production in the Americas largely depended on native Amerindian labor in both Mexico and Bolivia.
 In Mexico, many of the natives worked as wage laborers by the middle of the 17th century.
 However, the labor system known as the repartimiento still existed in some places.
 Silver production in Mexico was relatively cheap when compared to that of Bolivia, and the general trend of Mexican labor systems was that towards waged labor.
 In Bolivia's mines, the mit'a system was a dominant form of native labor subjection, although waged laborers worked on the mines as well.
 Natives under the mit'a system were paid much less, and this was necessary for the production of silver to continue in Bolivia where costs were relatively high.

+Measurement and identification of silver

+Silver was used as money in the silver trade from 16th to 19th centuries.
+To gain more benefits, deceptive methods were used.
+Therefore, there are many books, such as Yinpu, Bianyinpu and Xinzenggeguoyinshilunjie on silver identification in this period.
+In the deceptive method such as wrapping lead or copper in silver were introduced in this book.

+At the same time, the amount of silver cannot be quickly and easily identified, so many methods of silver measurements have been studied.
+For example, Yuanbao, a fixed weight of silver, was used to facilitate trading.
+Dengtou, a tool for measuring the weight of silver, were also used.